 2 In the event the donor does not survive the five-year period, a pro-rated amount will revert to the donor's taxable estate.

-3 Contributions to an Achieve Montana account owned by the taxpayer, the taxpayer's spouse or the taxpayer's child or stepchild (if the child or stepchild is a Montana resident at the time of the contribution) are deductible in computing Montana adjusted gross income for the tax year in which they are made.
-Contributions may be subject to recapture in certain circumstances, such as a non-qualified withdrawal or a withdrawal or distribution from an account that was opened within three years prior to the date of the withdrawal or distribution (Recaptured Withdrawal).
-If the account owner is no longer a Montana resident at the time of a Recaptured Withdrawal, the Program Manager or its service provider may withhold the potential recapture tax from a Recaptured Withdrawal.
+3 Contributions may be subject to recapture in certain circumstances, such as a federal non-qualified withdrawal, rollovers to another state’s 529 plan, a Roth IRA rollover, or a withdrawal from an account that was opened within one year prior to the date of the withdrawal, as described in the Program Description.
+(Recaptured Withdrawal).
+If the account owner is no longer a Montana resident at the time of a Recaptured Withdrawal, we may withhold the potential recapture tax from the Recaptured Withdrawal.

 The money in your Achieve Montana account can be used for any purpose.
-However, to qualify for federal and Montana state tax-free withdrawals on earnings and avoid penalties, the money must be used for qualified higher education expenses for the beneficiary at an eligible educational institution.1, 2
+However, to qualify for federal and Montana state tax-free withdrawals on earnings and avoid penalties, the money must be used for qualified education expenses for the beneficiary at an eligible educational institution, a public, private or religious elementary or secondary school, or a registered apprenticeship program.
+Repayment of qualified education loans is also considered a qualifed education expense.
+See “Is paying off a student loan a qualified higher education expense?”1, 2

 Eligible expenses can include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room and board costs during any academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.1

-Achieve Montana does not require a child to attend college immediately after graduating high school.
-There are no restrictions on when you can use your account to pay for college expenses.
+Achieve Montana does not require a child to attend college, trade school, or participate in a registered apprenticeship program immediately after graduating high school.
+There are no restrictions on when you can use your account to pay for education expenses.

-If a beneficiary decides not to attend college, you have the following options.
+If a beneficiary decides not to pursue a post-secondary education (college, trade school, or apprenticeship program), you have the following options.

 Additionally, any accumulated earnings that are withdrawn from your account must also be reported on the recipient's income tax return for the year in which they are withdrawn.
 Contact your tax advisor to determine how to report a non-qualified withdrawal.